Worthington Industries, Inc. (WOR) CEO John McConnell on Q3 2020 Results - Earnings Call Transcript

 Turning to Steel Processing.
 Net sales of $491 million were down 12% from Q3 of 2019, due primarily to lower average direct selling prices, which were partially offset by increased bonds.

 Total shipped tons were up 36% from last year’s third quarter, largely driven by the recent consolidation of our toll processing JV, which added 152,000 tons this quarter.
 We also saw strength in our legacy-coated toll processing business, where volumes more than doubled.
-We were very pleased to see our direct tons also increased by 4% year-over-year, continuation of the positive trend that we’ve been seeing there.
+We were very pleased to see our direct tons also increased by 4% year-over-year, a continuation of the positive trend that we’ve been seeing there.

 Direct tons were 44% of mix compared to 57% in the prior year quarter.
 Operating income for Steel Processing of $19 million was up $9 million from Q3 of last year, due to higher direct spreads and the increased tolling volume.